top of page

 Can I hire a strimmer?

-Strimmer hire has restarted, every Saturday morning from 30 March 2024 until further notice, between 10am and 1pm.
+Strimmer hire has restarted, every Saturday morning from 30 March 2024 until September 14th 2024, between 10am and 1pm.
 (Last booking around 12pm.
 Strimmers to be returned by 1pm)

 Where: The old committee hut/site workshop opposite the bike racks at Rosendale Rd entrance

-How: On a first come, first serve basis for the rest of this year.
+How: On a first come, first serve basis until September 14th.

 Cost: £10 per hour for 1 strimmer (battery powered) plus 2 batteries.
 Cash only.